kilchenmann/kilchenmann/README.md

 Web and applications developer from Switzerland with a passion for digital preservation and creativity.
 I studied Cultural and Media Studies and Computer Science at the University of Basel, and wrote my PhD thesis in Digital Humanities.
 Today, I work as an archival computer scientist / digital archivist in Solothurn, where I help to ensure the long-term preservation of digital data.

 In my spare time, I enjoy building my own furniture, sewing clothes and accessories, and taking photographs.
-I publish my creative projects on my [websites][website] and [Instagram][instagram].
+I publish my creative projects on my [website][website] and [Instagram][instagram].

 I am passionate about using technology to preserve and share our cultural heritage, and to inspire creativity in others.
 I am also a strong advocate for open access and open source software.